odoo/documentation/support/what_can_i_expect.rst

   misconfiguration or customization)
 - Issues that might occur in a test database after upgrading to a newer version

-*Odoo Support does not make changes to your production database, but gives you the material and knowledge to do it yourself!*
+*Odoo Support does not make changes to your production database without your agreement and gives you the material and knowledge to do it yourself!*